Princess Benedikte of Denmark: Childhood and education

-Princess Benedikte and her sisters grew up in apartments at Frederick VIII's Palace at Amalienborg in Copenhagen and in Fredensborg Palace in North Zealand.
-She spent summer holidays with the royal family at her parents' summer residence at Gråsten Palace in Southern Jutland.
-On 20 April 1947, King Christian X died and Benedikte's father ascended the throne as King Frederick IX.
+Princess Benedikte and her sisters grew up in apartments at Frederik VIII's Palace at Amalienborg in Copenhagen and in Fredensborg Palace in North Zealand.
+She spent the summer holidays with the royal family at her parents' summer residence at Gråsten Palace in Southern Jutland.
+On 20 April 1947, King Christian X died and Benedikte's father ascended the throne as King Frederik IX.

 At the time of her father's accession to the throne, only males could ascend the throne of Denmark.
 As her parents had no sons, it was assumed that her uncle Prince Knud would one day assume the throne.
-The popularity of Frederick IX and his daughters and the more prominent role of women in Danish life paved the way for a new Act of Succession in 1953 which permitted female succession to the throne following the principle of male-preference primogeniture, where a female can ascend to the throne if she has no brothers.
+The popularity of Frederik IX and his daughters and the more prominent role of women in Danish life paved the way for a new Act of Succession in 1953 which permitted female succession to the throne following the principle of male-preference primogeniture, where a female can ascend to the throne if she has no brothers.
 Benedikte's elder sister Margrethe therefore became heir presumptive, and Princess Benedikte and Princess Anne-Marie became second and third in the line of succession.

 Princess Benedikte was educated at N. Zahle's School, a private school in Copenhagen, followed by stays at a boarding school (Benenden School) in England and a Swiss finishing school.
 In 1965 she took a class at the Margrethe-Skolen, a private fashion and design school in Copenhagen.